-- As its dry weight is 221.7 pounds, the Yamaha EF5500D is one of the heavier of the products which can generate 4000 to 5000 running watts.
-If weight is your top priority, one of the champions in this power category is the Pulsar PG5250, weighing just 99.5 pounds.
+- Considering its dry weight of 216.1 pounds, the Yamaha EF5500D is one of the heavier generators producing between 4000 and 5000 running watts.
+In terms of weight, one of the champions in their power range is the WEN 56477i, standing at just 72.7 lbs.

-- Among the generators of a comparable running wattage, this generator with a lowest noise of 74.1 dBA can be judged as noisy.
-If noise emissions are one of your priorities, you may be interested in the Yamaha EF4500iSE, one of the least noisy generators similarly powerful as this one, rated for 58 dBA.
+- If compared to generators capable of producing a similar running wattage, this generator with a lowest emitted noise of 74.1 dBA can be considered somewhat noisy.
+If noise emissions are important to you, one of the least noisy generators of this power range is the Yamaha EF4500iSE with only 58 dBA.

-As you can see from this dynamic chart, when compared to other 4000-5000W generators, the Yamaha EF5500D is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 4000-5000W generators, the Yamaha EF5500D is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.

 - GFCI Outlets